About Malta

 Output, employment and prices

-The Maltese economy continued to grow robustly during 2016, extending the strong pace of activity recorded in recent years.
+The Maltese economy continued to grow robustly during 2025, extending the strong pace of activity recorded in recent years.
 Growth in real gross domestic product (GDP) was primarily driven by net exports, though domestic demand also contributed to growth, as higher private consumption offset negative contributions from government consumption, investment and changes in inventories.
 Sector data show that services continued to be the main driver of growth in gross value added (GVA).
 The strongest contributions were recorded in the sectors incorporating professional and scientific activities, arts and entertainment, and public administration.
 The manufacturing sector also contributed positively, though to a lesser extent.
-In contrast, GVA in the construction sector declined from the peak recorded in 2015, but remained high from a historical perspective.
-Labour Force Survey (LFS) data for the first three quarters of 2016 show that, against the backdrop of a buoyant economy, employment continued to rise and unemployment fell further, with the unemployment rate reaching a new low.
-These favourable labour market developments are corroborated by data based on administrative sources, which show that on average, in 2016 the number of registered unemployed fell significantly on a year earlier.
-Price pressures in Malta remained muted compared with historical trends.
-The average annual rate of inflation based on the Harmonised Index of Consumer Prices (HICP) moderated to 0.9% in 2016, from 1.2% in 2015.
-Inflation based on the Retail Price Index (RPI) also eased, averaging 0.6% during the year under review, down from 1.1% a year earlier.
+In contrast, GVA in the construction sector declined from the peak recorded in 2024, but remained high from a historical perspective.
+Labour Force Survey (LFS) data for the first three quarters of 2025 show that, against the backdrop of a buoyant economy, employment continued to rise and unemployment fell further, with the unemployment rate reaching a new low.
+These favourable labour market developments are corroborated by data based on administrative sources, which show that on average, in 2025 the number of registered unemployed fell significantly on a year earlier.
+Price pressures in Malta remained slightly above the EU average.
+HICP inflation in 2025 reached 2.3%, despite energy prices being kept at 2020 levels by government intervention.
+Inflation in 2024 and 2025 is forecast at 2.5% and 2.4% respectively, with continuing pressures in food and services prices while retail energy prices are set to remain stable due to government intervention.

 malta 1